pui1ya/airlines-data-analysis/README.md

 The dataset used for this analysis is sourced from [Kaggle](https://www.kaggle.com/datasets/darrendube/airlinedataset), and includes information such as:

 - Airline names
+- Airline age
-- Flight delays
+- Fleet size
-- Departure and arrival times
-- Distance
+- Aircraft utlisation
-- Weather impact
+- Load factor
-- Cancellations, and more

 ## 🛠️ Technologies Used